-We have audited the accompanying financial statements of the governmental activities and the General Fund of International Drive Master Transit and Improvement District d/b/a International Drive Business Improvement District (the "District"), a component unit of Orange County, Florida, as of and for the year ended September 30, 2023, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and the General Fund of International Drive Master Transit and Improvement District d/b/a International Drive Business Improvement District (the "District"), a component unit of Orange County, Florida, as of and for the year ended September 30, 2024, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the General Fund of the District, as of September 30, 2023, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the General Fund of the District, as of September 30, 2024, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.